pcmacdon/jsish/lib/web/md/Testing.md

 };
 ```

-This is somewhat verbose, so in Jsi exceptions can be expressed with the test-prefix `;//`:
+But as this is somewhat verbose, Jsi exception-tests can instead use the prefix `;//`:

 ``` js{.line-numbers}
 // FILE: trys.jsi